Luxury Group Travel | 13 Days

 At Matsue, the original feudal period castle still stands and across Lake Shinji sits Izumo Taisha—the country’s oldest shrine—both architecturally stunning and culturally intriguing View modern art and award-winning gardens at the Adachi Museum.

 9 – 11

-Soak in the soothing hot springs at Kinosaki Onsen before traveling to the small fishing village of Ine, staying in a funaya boathouse residence at the water’s edge, and getting personal insight into the daily lives of the residents while dining on freshly-caught seafood.
+Soak in the soothing hot springs at Kinosaki Onsen before traveling to the small fishing village of Ine, staying in a funaya boathouse residence at the water’s edge, and getting personal insight into the daily lives of the residents while dining on freshly-caught seafood Stop at a family-run sake brewery.

 12 – 13

-Stop at a family-run sake brewery on the way back to Osaka for your final night Depart.
+Step aboard a local's fishing boat before making your way back to Osaka for your final night Depart.

 Dates & Prices

 - Services of GeoEx’s in-house air reservations team

 - Local sake and beer at included meals